renode/renode-issue-reproduction-template/README.md

 To do that, implement changes in this repo which make the previously failing CI green again.
 One way to do that may involve providing standalone `.cs` files with the fixed model code and loading them in runtime to override the original implementations.

-If you report an issue with such a fix already in place using this repository - we can then verify this on our end and help you prepare a PR.
+If you report an issue with such a fix already in place using this repository - we can then easily verify this on our end and help you prepare a PR.

+### Overriding existing or adding new peripheral models in runtime

 Loading new `.cs` files in runtime is as easy as executing `include @my_file.cs` in the `.resc` script or `ExecuteCommand    include @my_file.cs` in the `.robot` file.
 Please note that names of the dynamically added classes should not overlap with existing ones, so if you e.g., fix the `ABC_UART` class that is referenced in the `abc.repl` platform you should create the `ABC_UART_Fixed` class and update the `.repl` file to reference `ABC_UART_Fixed` instead of the original `ABC_UART`.